adamaveray/blight/README.md

 Posts saved to the `drafts/` directory will have preview HTML pages generated, but will not be listed on the site itself.

 When drafts are ready to be published, add a line `Publish Now` to the header block, and the post will be moved to the published posts directory and added to the site on next rebuild.
+Alternatively, move the post to the `_publish/` directory in the drafts directory, and it will be published on rebuild.

 ### Pages